venam/blog/_posts/2015-08-01-justification-after-actions.markdown

 A video named [The Bomb in the Brain (Part 4) - The Death of Reason - The Effects of Child Abuse ](https://www.youtube.com/watch?v=S16EHfKRLfc) by Stefan Molyneux explains how mentality builds up and affects the brain.

-(NB: Stefan Molyneux has [more videos](http://www.youtube.com/user/stefbot/videos) on his Youtube channel.
-He's a fabulous orator, philosopher, and knows his share of psychology.)

 He refers to the "Death of Reason" which comes from amygdala damage caused by hormones produced by fear.